Phil Angelides: Alleged campaign involvement in Schwarzenegger remark controversy

-Aftermath
+Outcome

 In the 2006 California gubernatorial election, incumbent governor Schwarzenegger defeated Angelides in a landslide.
 Due to lack of name recognition, Angelides was considered an unknown by comparison.
 His campaign did not air a single biographical ad until very late into the campaign.

 In the Democratic primary, Steve Westly spent $43 million ($35 million was of Westly's own fortune), compared to Angelides' $28.1 million (though an additional $10.4 million though independent campaigns on Angelides' behalf helped narrow the gap with Westly).
 Schwarzenegger spent around $42 million during the whole of 2006, likely most of it in the general election as he did not face a serious primary challenge, while Angelides was estimated to only spend around $10 million after winning the nomination.

 Garry South, Steve Westly's campaign manager, stated Angelides' attacks on Schwarzenegger came across as boastful and partisan to the electorate.
 The attacks failed to register and perhaps backfired, because Angelides' failed to take into account Schwarzenegger shift back to the political center, moderating his policies and returning to close co-operation with the Democratic-dominated assembly since his widely unsuccessful 2005 special election.

 According to campaign aides, Angelides was said to have micromanaged his campaign, down to minute and esoteric details such as paper shredders and the color of briefing papers.

 After his defeat, Angelides stated that he would stay involved in California politics, not ruling out another run for governor or other statewide office.

+Later career

 Angelides was interviewed in the documentary Meltdown on the 2008 financial crisis, where he blamed the crisis on banks lending out loans to people who clearly couldn't afford to pay them back.